top of page

 Founded in 1876, Toledo's Woodlawn Cemetery epitomizes the rural cemetery movement.
 Today, historic Woodlawn is the final resting place for more than 65,000 people, including many of Toledo's most prominent families.
 It still includes 47 acres of undeveloped land and continues to be an active cemetery with more than ample space for continuing service.
 I usually include Woodlawn on local history tours and I always take time to provide the story behind the most asked-about memorial in this beautiful park.

-Actually, this unique monument was erected, chair and all, in 1900, nearly 30 years before Bessie Ludwig's death.
+Actually, this unique monument was constructed, chair and all, in 1900, nearly 30 years before Bessie Ludwig's death.
 In fact, the chair is a tribute to Ludwig's first wife, Samantha.
 She died in 1899 after an extended illness left her confined to an easy chair.
 The Local History Department at the Toledo-Lucas County Public Library has a series of photos documenting the erection of the monument.
-There are also notes from the Lloyd Brothers Monument Company that mention the original plan was to have a marble effigy of Samantha sitting on the chair but the family decided that was too personal and left out the effigy.
+There are also notes from the Lloyd Brothers Monument Company that mention the original plan was to have a marble effigy of Samantha sitting on the chair but the family decided that was too personal.
 The monument was patterned after the Prince Albert monument that Queen Victoria had erected in Kensington Gardens.
+That monument does features a 14-foot-tall gilded statue of Prince Albert sitting on a chair and holding a catalog of the 1851 Great Exhibition.

-The monument is carved from granite quarried in Vermont.
+The Ludwig monument is carved from granite quarried in Vermont.
 Upon its completion, it was packed and shipped by rail to Toledo and transported to the gates of Woodlawn by a specially-modified trolley car.
 Toledo's Lloyd Brothers handled the installation.
-They had to lay track into the cemetery in order to get the large base and chair to their final resting place where they stand to this day.
+They had to lay track into the cemetery and bring in a special derrick to assemble the monument.

 Recent Posts